wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 https://wp-ecommerce.net/paypal-pro-payment-gateway-for-woocommerce

 == Changelog ==

+= 2.9.7 =
+- Added a new filter hook (wcpprog_get_user_ip) for the IP address that gets submitted to the PayPal API.
+This hook can be used to override and apply your own customization for the IP Address.

 = 2.9.6 =
 - The "wcpprog_request_txn_description" filter can be used to override and customize the Transaction Description value.